pingcap-inc/tidb-example-python/README.md

   TIDB_PASSWORD='xxxxxxx'
   # The database name to be used for this example
   TIDB_DB_NAME='test'
-  # Whether the used TiDB cluster is Serverless
+  # Whether the used TiDB cluster require secure connection
-  IS_SERVERLESS='true'
+  REQUIRE_SSL='true'
   # The location of the CA certificate on the instance where the example is run.
-Required when IS_SERVERLESS='true'
+Required when REQUIRE_SSL='true'
   CA_PATH='/etc/ssl/cert.pem'
   ```